 4.3 Proxy access

-Note: you cannot create new proxy access relationships through the NHS App.
+Note: you cannot create new proxy access relationships through your NHS account.
 To create new relationships or change existing ones, please contact your GP practice.

 You are responsible for any personal data that you access on behalf of the person you are using proxy access in respect of, and must keep it safe and secure.

 You must, to the extent possible bearing in mind their age, condition and capacity: